-To be eligible for the 2013 Awards titles must have been first published in the UK between 1 September 2011 and 31 August 2012.
+To be eligible for the 2016 Awards, titles must have been first published in the UK between 1 September 2014 and 31 August 2015.
 Books first published in another country must have been co-published in the UK within three months of the original publication date.

-Members of CILIP: the Chartered Institute of Library and Information Professionals, either personally, through their local authority or through their regional Branch or Special Interest Group.
+Members of CILIP: the Chartered Institute of Library and Information Professionals nominate each year.